-This leaflet gives a general overview of ice and heat in the treatment of injuries.
-If in doubt about the use of ice or heat, consult a health professional such as a doctor, nurse of physiotherapist.
+This leaflet gives a general overview of ice and heat in the treatment of soft tissue injuries.
+If you are uncertain about the use of ice or heat, consult a health professional such as a doctor, nurse or physiotherapist.

 With any sprain, strain or bruise there is some bleeding into the underlying tissues.
-This may cause swelling, pain and delay healing.
+This may cause swelling and pain and can delay healing.
 Ice treatment may be used in both the immediate treatment of soft tissue injuries and in later rehabilitation.

 During immediate treatment, the aim is to limit the body's response to injury.
 Ice will:

 - Reduce pain by numbing the area and by limiting the effects of swelling.

 These effects all help to prevent the area from becoming stiff by reducing excess tissue fluid that gathers as a result of injury and inflammation.

 In the later, or rehabilitation, phase of recovery the aim changes to restoring normal function.
 At this stage the effects of ice can enhance other treatments, such as exercise, by reducing pain and muscle spasm.
 This then allows better movement.
 If you are doing exercises as part of your treatment, it can be useful to apply an ice pack before exercise.
 This is so that after the ice pack is removed the area will still be a little numb.
 The exercises can also be done with the ice pack in place.
 This reduces pain and makes movement around the injury more comfortable.